Newsletters to keep you up to date so you don't miss any critical news or deadlines!

 The Diocese of Wilmington has a rich tradition of involving young people in scouting programs and now is a great time to get involved!

 Boy Scouts invites young men between the ages of 7 and 20 to join in one of the Scouting programs.
 If you're a parent, you might be interested in being selected a Scout leader.
 Scouting offers a time-tested set of activities that have produced fine citizens, strong family members, and community leaders for more than 90 years.
-For more information, email Ben Feril, Chair of the Boy Scouts Committee for the Diocese of Wilmington.
+For more information, email Bob Murray, Chair of the Boy Scouts Committee for the Diocese of Wilmington.

 Categories: Boy Scouts